ndemou/Out-PingStats/README.md

 When evaluating for minutes or hours, Out-PingStats will aggregate measurements without losing important details so that it can easily display a few hours of data in one screen.

 When evaluating the Internet quality of a busy network you will typically ping some well known host like google.com, 1.1.1.1 etc.
-However some times you may see sporadic packet loss on an otherwise perfectly working line.
-I guess that all these hosts have to throttle incoming packets.
-Thus when many devices behind the same public IP are hitting them hard with DNS queries or pings they will drop some packets.
-I have seen 3%, 5% and some times even more packet loss to well known hosts when at the same time I had zero loss to the ISP gateway and Internet servers that I own.
+However some times a specific host will throttle incoming packets which will appear as packet loss in your pings.
+This effect is stronger in LANs with many devices behind the same public IP where many devices maybe hammering a specific host.
+I have, in many cases, seen packet loss of 3% to 5% (and some times even more).
 Out-PingStats is immune to such problems because it queries/pings more than a dozen different hosts in parallel and smartly aggregates the response times.

 ## For the impatient